A Few Words About Us

 Jamie is active in the Society for Intercultural Education, Training, and Research (SIETAR) having served as a board member for the Metro NY chapter, and a member of the USA conference planning team.
-She is an active member of the Project Management Institute (PMI), presenting regularly at conferences and webinars in the Americas, the French-American Chamber of Commerce, and the French Institute Alliance Française in New York.
-Jamie is also a Chairperson for Georgetown University’s Alumni Admissions Program (AAP) in NYC, overseeing sixty-five alumni interviewers, and a member of their Board of Advisors.
+She is an active member of the Project Management Institute, presenting regularly at conferences and webinars in the Americas, the International Coach Federation (ICF), and the French Institute Alliance Française in New York.
+Jamie is also a Chairperson for Georgetown University’s Alumni Admissions Program in NYC, overseeing sixty-five alumni interviewers, and a member of their Board of Advisors.